FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 ## Setting up OpenID Connect (OIDC)

-Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile using the [OIDC](link) functionality provided by FusionAuth.
+Once the user has logged in via the FusionAuth application, we can retrieve their FusionAuth profile using the [OIDC](https://fusionauth.io/docs/v1/tech/oauth/) functionality provided by FusionAuth.

-- Update URL in tenant for the JWT (Spring needs a fully qualified URL)
-- Enable OIDC in FusionAuth
+To enable this, we need to set a couple parameters in FusionAuth.

+First, head to your Tenant configuration in FusionAuth.
+If you haven't made and linked a custom Tenant for your application, you can edit the default Tenant.
+Under the "General" tab in your Tenant settings, set the "Issuer" field to a URL representing your domain.
+Note that it must be a fully qualified URL for Spring to process it correctly (i.e. include the protocol).
+This issuer field is used in the [JWT](https://jwt.io) created by FusionAuth when logging in.

+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/fusionauth-issuer-url.png" alt="Configuring the JWT issuer URL in FusionAuth." class="img-fluid" figure=false %}

 ## Setting up PKCE

-- PKCE originally intended for public clients (eg. native mobile or desktop apps), where a client secret could not be safely stored.
+[Proof Key for Code Exchange, or PKCE](https://oauth.net/2/pkce/), was originally intended for public clients (eg. native mobile or desktop apps), where a client secret could not be safely stored.
-- Now recommended to implement even on confidential clients (web apps) where the Client Secret is under secure control.
+Now it is [recommended](https://oauth.net/2/grant-types/authorization-code/) even on confidential clients (web apps) where the Client Secret is under secure control, to protect against authorization code injection attacks.

-- Enable PKCE for all clients in FusionAuth application.
+PKCE is enabled by default in FusionAuth for public clients.
+To enable PKCE for your confidential app, set the PKCE dropdown in your app's settings to "Required".

+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/fusionauth-pkce-required.png" alt="Enforcing PKCE for all client types." class="img-fluid" figure=false %}

 ## Setting up Spring

-To get started, you should:
--   Generate and download a new Spring Boot base application using [Spring Initialzr](link)
--   Start the server to ensure everything is installed and working.

-Navigate to [Spring Initialzr](link), and create a new Spring Boot project with the following options set:
+Navigate to [Spring Initialzr](https://start.spring.io), and create a new Spring Boot project with the following options set:

 - You can choose either Gradle or Maven as your package manager.
 We've used Maven for this example.
 - Spring Boot 2.7.5
-- Name as you wish, we've used FusionAuthSpring for most fields
+- Name the app as you wish, we've used FusionAuthSpring for most fields
 - Choose the following dependencies:
-  - spring-boot-starter-web
+  - Spring Web
-  - spring-boot-starter-oauth2-client
+  - OAuth2 client
-  - spring-boot-starter-thymeleaf
+  - Thymeleaf
 - "Jar" as the packaging
 - Java 17

+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/spring-initializr.png" alt="Spring boot app initializr options" class="img-fluid" figure=false %}

 Click "Generate".
 A zip file of the project should automatically be downloaded to your local machine.
 Copy and unzip to a folder to carry on development.

-{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/spring-server.png" alt="Spring boot app default home page" class="img-fluid" figure=false %}

 ## Building the application